Vyral/base-template/_posts/2021-10-15-make-it-a-fun-safe-halloween-with-this-spooktacular-guide.md

 date: 2021-10-15 00:00:00
 tags:
   - Real Estate
-excerpt: Halloween will be here before you know it!
+excerpt: Here are some tips to help you and your family have a fun, safe Halloween.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Eric+Mortimer/Videos/Make+It+a+Fun%2C+Safe+Halloween+With+This+Spooktacular+Guide.mp4
 pullquote: You can help make this Halloween a fun and safe treat for everyone.